twilio/twilio-go/twilio/rest/video/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a ListCompositionParams struct
+Other parameters are passed through a pointer to a ListCompositionParams struct via the builder pattern

 Name | Type | Description